 At 209 pounds (empty), it’s not the easiest dual fuel portable generator to bring to your next camping or RV trip.
 Sure, it has two wheels to move it around.
 But then again, who would want to push or pull around a 200-pound fuel generator, right?

-Power-wise, it’s excellent, but we were expecting more since it has a $1,100+ price tag – it’s the most expensive generator on our list, by the way!
+Power-wise, it’s excellent, but we were expecting more – it’s the most expensive generator on our list, by the way!
 It has the same running wattage (gas and propane) as our best dual fuel generator choice, but its run time falls short.
 You only get 10 hours for gas and less (5.5 hours to be exact) on propane.